pintergreg/software-engineering/lectures/13_code_quality.md

 forced to implement the switch/case statement the same way each time; but the base classes do enforce that concrete classes have all abstract methods implemented.

-G29: Avoid Negative Conditionals
-Negatives are just a bit harder to understand than positives.
-So, when possible, condition- als should be expressed as positives.
-For example: if (buffer.shouldCompact()) is preferable to if (!buffer.shouldNotCompact())

-Functions Should Do One Thing

 Encapsulate Boundary Conditions